 An organization with a restricted event permit may conduct poker during one event per year.
-Poker may only be conducted by ana licensed organization on two occasions per fiscal year, July first through June thirtieth.
-Each of the two poker occasions are limited to a seventy-two hour period.
-During each poker occasion, an organization may run multiple poker tournaments at each of its licensed sites.
+Poker may only be conducted by a licensed organization on two occasions per fiscal year, July first through June thirtieth.
+Each of the two poker occasions are limited to a seventy-two-hour period.
 Poker is a card game dealt by one dealer.
 For a tournament, an organization shall charge each player an entry fee.
-The For each tournament conducted, the total fees for a tournament may not cannot exceed three hundred dollars per player and includes, which includes the buy-in or entry fee, plus any rebuy or add-on rebuys, add-ons, and bounties.
-The total fees collected and are considered gross proceeds.
-SatelliteEach tournament may also have qualifying satellite tournaments may be conducteat a site ran in conjunction with athe main tournament and a separate fee not to exceed.
-Total fees of up to three hundred dollars per player may also be collected and arecharged for qualifying satellite tournaments.
-This fee is also considered part of gross proceeds for the tournament.
-Total prizes awarded for aany one tournament, including any-satellite tournaments, may not exceed ninety percent of the gross proceeds for that tournament.
-The organization must complete the poker recordkeeping as required by section 7 of chapter 99-01.3-09 for each tournament ran during a poker occasion.
-The recordkeeping cannot be combined for multiple tournaments conducted during the seventy-two hour poker occasion.
-A non-tournament occasion and a side game are restricted to a twenty-four hour period during the poker occasion.
+For each tournament conducted, the total fees may not exceed three hundred dollars per player, which includes the buy-in or entry fee, plus any rebuys, add-ons, and bounties.
+The total fees collected are considered gross proceeds.
+Each tournament may also have qualifying satellite tournaments at a site conducted in conjunction with the main tournament.
+Total fees of up to three hundred dollars per player also may be charged for qualifying satellite tournaments.
+This fee also is considered gross proceeds for the tournament.
+Total prizes awarded for any one tournament, including satellite tournaments, may not exceed ninety percent of the gross proceeds for that tournament.
+The organization must complete the poker recordkeeping as required by section 99-01.3-09-07 for each tournament conducted during a poker occasion.
+The recordkeeping may not be combined for multiple tournaments conducted during the seventy-two-hour poker occasion.
+A nontournament occasion and a side game are restricted to a twenty-four-hour period during the poker occasion.
 For nontournament activity, an organization shall charge each player a fee not to exceed two dollars per one-half hour of playing time, collected in advance.
 The maximum single bet is one dollar and not more than three raises, of not more than one dollar each, may be made among all the players in a betting round.
 An organization employee shall be present to manage and control all poker activity.